AirshipCMS/angular-1.airshipcms.io/cms-content/airship-schema.md

 <img width="683" alt="Airship Schema Permalink" src="https://airshipcms.io/assets/media/oss-elements/page-setup.jpg">

-You don't need to set anything in the `Template Rendering` section, since the contents of the project are all rendered in the single-page application on the root page.
+You don't need to set anything in the `Page Rendering` section, since the contents of the project are all rendered in the single-page application on the root page.

 In the `Page Fields` section, add a textarea field titled "Body".